Certified Nurse Aide (CNA)

 Mandatory orientation session required prior to registration.

-CURRENT CLASS INFORMATION: The 2014 Spring Semester Course will begin on Tuesday, January 28, 2014 and will run through Thursday, April 3, 2014.
+CURRENT CLASS INFORMATION: The C.N.A. class has not been scheduled during the Summer 2014 Semester.
+The 2014 Fall Semester Course will begin on Tuesday, September 16, 2014 and will run through Thursday, November 20, 2014.
 It will be held on Tuesdays & Thursdays from 8:00 am - 5:00 pm in the Nursing Lab at the Robertson-Hamilton Technical Center, 600 Stedman Street, Room R111.
-The course fee is $2013, with some additional fees required.
+The course fee is $2106, with some additional fees required.
 There is no pre-registration or application for this course and payment is due at time of registration, which must be done in person at 2600 Seventh Avenue, Ziegler Building Registration Office.